Social

 human rights-related

 concerns, such as harassment and lack of occupational health and safety.
-We will

-contact point to receive feedback from everyone in our supply chain, including
+We will also establish a contact point to receive feedback from everyone

 Education & Training